-To apply, students must have:
+To apply, students must:

-• Studied German for at least two full years, studying German in Year 12 and continue their German studies in Year 13
+- have studied German for at least two full years, studying German in Year 12 and continue their German studies in Year 13

-• NCEA Level 1
+- achieved NCEA Level 1

-• Not been native speakers of German
+- not be native speakers of German

-• NZ citizenship or permanent residency whose secondary education has been in NZ
+- have NZ citizenship or permanent residency whose secondary education has been in NZ

-• Aged between 16 and 18 at the time of the scholarship
+- be aged between 16 and 18 at the time of the scholarship

-• Sufficient resilience and maturity to cope with and benefit from total immersion into German language and culture
+- have sufficient resilience and maturity to cope with and benefit from total immersion into German language and culture

-• Able to work together in teams, socially sensitive, and have good communication skills
+- be able to work together in teams, socially sensitive, and have good communication skills

 Teachers, please nominate your top students.
 To increase your students’ chance of success, please encourage them to apply for both scholarships.

 PAD Student Scholarship to Germany (Mid-year)